WANT TO SAVE THIS RECIPE?

 - Portion peanut topping into 12 equal pieces.
 Use the palm of your hand to flatten each piece until it's ⅛ inch thick.
 Brush tops of rolls with egg wash and gently press peanut topping on top.
 Bake bread for 15-20 minutes or until topping is golden brown.
 Let cool slighlty and serve warm or at room temperature.

-This bread is not difficult to make but it does take a while because you have to proof it two times.
-Proofing the dough allows it to become this wonderfully light and airy bread so don't skip this step!
+This bread is not difficult to make, but it does take a while because you have to proof it two times.
+Proofing the dough allows it to become this wonderfully light and airy bread, so don't skip this step!

 Start by activating the yeast and combining it with the remaining ingredients.
-Make a well in the center, add in the wet ingredients to the dry and stir until you have a dough.
+Make a well in the center, add the wet ingredients to the dry, and stir until you have a dough.
 You can knead the dough by hand or use a kitchen mixer, which will save you lots of time and energy.

 The dough will be smooth and very soft.
 Add a touch more milk if the dough is dry, adding 1 tablespoon at a time.
 Cover the dough and let it rise in a warm area for 1 hour.
 If your kitchen is particularly cold, put the dough in the oven with the oven light on.